Tony Ferreira (baseball)

-Anthony Ross Ferreira (born October 4, 1962) is a former Major League Baseball pitcher who played for one month, a September call up with the 1985 Kansas City Royals, logging in 38 days in the major leagues.
+Anthony Ross Ferreira (born October 4, 1962) is an American former Major League Baseball pitcher who played for one month, a September call up with the 1985 Kansas City Royals, logging in 38 days in the major leagues.
 He pitched two games and ended the season with 7.94 ERA during the 1985 Kansas City Royals season.
 Ferreira resides in Tarpon Springs, Florida.